 - Michael Cafferkey, aged 23, who settled in America from Ballyhaunis, Ireland, in 1905

-- Patrick Cafferkey, aged 22, who emigrated to the United States from Ballaghaderin, Ireland, in 1908
+- Patrick Cafferkey, aged 22, who immigrated to the United States from Ballaghaderin, Ireland, in 1908

 - Matthew Cafferkey, aged 21, who landed in America from Ballaghaderin, Ireland, in 1908

-- Anna Cafferkey, aged 20, who emigrated to the United States from Ballaghedin, Ireland, in 1908
+- Anna Cafferkey, aged 20, who immigrated to the United States from Ballaghedin, Ireland, in 1908

-- Mary Cafferkey, aged 21, who emigrated to America from Ballynadem, Ireland, in 1909
+- Mary Cafferkey, aged 21, who immigrated to America from Ballynadem, Ireland, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)